deepnight/ldtk/JSON_DOC.md

  - #### `d` : **Array of Int**

-    Internal data used by the editor
+    Internal data used by the editor: [ruleId, coordId, tileId]

 <a id="led-Tile-f" name="led-Tile-f"></a>